kayceesrk/kayceesrk.github.io/_posts/2026-04-28-from-convergence-to-confidence.md

   rest of the post comes back to).

-Roughly half the Sal suite, and most of the RDTs people actually want to use, sit in Tier C. For Tier C, "verified" without read-side theorems is an
+Roughly half the Sal suite, and most of the RDTs people actually want to use, sit in Tier C. For Tier C, "verified" without read-side theorems is an overclaim.
-overclaim: the 24 VCs prove union commutativity on a few grow-only maps, and say nothing about which characters end up bold or which item sits at the head of the priority queue.

 ## What Sal actually is